ClareMSYanGit/Interop-TestSuites/ExchangeActiveSync/Docs/ExchangeEASTestSuiteDeploymentGuide.md

 test information when the test suite is running.
 TSAP broadcasts helps with mapping test cases to captured frames.

 By default, TSAP packets are broadcasted in the network.
-User can change a TSAP broadcast by adding an entry “BeaconLogTargetServer” to TestSuite.deployment.ptfconfig to target the TSAP only to the specified machine.
+The user can change a TSAP broadcast by adding an entry “BeaconLogTargetServer” to TestSuite.deployment.ptfconfig to target the TSAP only to the specified machine.